ankitsejwal/Lyndor/README.md

 * [**How to create alias?**](https://www.moncefbelyamani.com/create-aliases-in-bash-profile-to-assign-shortcuts-for-common-terminal-commands/)

 * The program will ask now for URL, just paste a course url in the Terminal/CMD - and the download should begin.

+### Reporting Issues
+* Each release of the program is well tested on MacOS, feedback and bug reporting for Windows and Linux operating system is needed and is greatly appreciated.